 How can preschoolers show someone they care?
 They can smile, say nice words, share, read a book together, help one another or make a card.
-Kids love to make cards!
-In our Friends & Feelings Mother Goose Time unit, we made caring cards, especially for a friend that’s not feeling well.
+Teaching young children how to share, care for others, apologize and include others is challenging.
+The Friends and Feelings weekly theme from Experience Curriculum is all about caring.
+Children love to show they care by making cards!
+For one of creative arts activities, we made caring cards, especially for a friend that’s not feeling well.

 A CARING CARD KIDS CAN MAKE